 Why Now It’s the Time to Learn AI (And What You Can Do With Your New Skills)

-This article is the “why now” plus the “what can you do with it” in plain English: no bootcamp energy, no spammy hustle vibe, no 97-bullet list of prompts that magically turns you into a productivity demigod.
+This article is the “why now” plus the “what can you do with it” in plain English: no bootcamp tech-bro energy, no spammy hustle vibe, no 97-bullet list of prompts that magically turns you into a productivity demigod.
+Just the real stakes, the real upside, and what AI skills actually buy you in the world you currently live in.

-From “nice-to-have” to “assumed”
+From “Nice-to-Have” to “Assumed”

 “Learn AI” Doesn’t Mean “Become Technical” (It Means Become Dangerous With Leverage)

-AI literacy vs. AI engineering
+AI Literacy vs. AI Engineering

-This is the same way you didn’t need to become a web developer to benefit from understanding search, spreadsheets, or data.
+Most people need literacy first.
+Engineering can come later if you’re drawn to it.
+This is the same way you didn’t need to become a web developer to benefit from understanding how to use a search engine, a spreadsheet, or a database.
 You just needed enough skill to use the tool deliberately instead of randomly.

-The practical definition of AI skills
+The Practical Definition of AI Skills

 Why “Now” Specifically: The Three Shifts That Changed the Game